awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 ## Subnets in AWS Outposts<a name="outposts"></a>

 AWS Outposts offers you the same AWS hardware infrastructure, services, APIs, and tools to build and run your applications on premises and in the cloud\.
 AWS Outposts is ideal for workloads that need low latency access to on\-premises applications or systems, and for workloads that need to store and process data locally\.
-For more information about AWS Outposts see [AWS Outposts](http://aws.amazon.com/outposts)\.
+For more information about AWS Outposts, see [AWS Outposts](http://aws.amazon.com/outposts)\.

 Amazon VPC spans across all of the Availability Zones in an AWS Region\.
 When you connect Outposts to the parent Region, all existing and newly created VPCs in your account span across all Availability Zones and any associated Outpost locations in the Region\.